-As Arbor Day’s Manion mentioned, agriculture is a major global driver of emissions from land degradation and deforestation.
-This also makes agriculture an industry well positioned to change its land use patterns in order to reduce emissions and ultimately capture carbon—which is precisely what project developers like ECOTIERRA aim to do by integrating agroforestry with the production of carbon offsets.
+Arbor Day’s Manion mentioned that agriculture is a primary global driver of land degradation and deforestation emissions.
+This also makes agriculture an industry well positioned to change its land-use patterns to reduce emissions and ultimately capture carbon—which is precisely what project developers like ECOTIERRA aim to do by integrating agroforestry with the production of carbon offsets.

 “A good carbon offset for us,” says Nadeau, “is an offset certified by a recognized certification standard like the Verified Carbon Standard; an ex-post offset from past carbon capture of emission reduction versus an ex-ante carbon offset from future carbon capture or emission reduction, and from a project with positive social and environmental impacts.”

 Nadeau likens the difference between ex-post and ex-ante credits as comparable to buying produce at a farmers market versus purchasing a share of a CSA to receive produce later.
 Carbon credits of both kinds can be traded (bought and sold) on the voluntary carbon market.

 Once they are sold to an “end-user” as an offset, they are “retired” from the market, and retirement is documented in a public registry to prevent double counting.
 The certification process for carbon credit production is like that for coffee production, with a nonprofit organization setting the standard and approved, accredited auditing companies checking against the standards.
 Projects must both be validated in plan and verified in execution.